The 7 secrets to acing an exam

 1. Map out your study time

-Forget cramming: it takes many hours to study effectively for a major midterm or final exam.
+Forget cramming: it takes many hours to study effectively for a major final exam.
 Schedule one or two three-hour study blocks every day for two weeks before the main event.
 Studying with someone else can be motivating, too.

 If you have several exams in a week, clearly define the study blocks in your schedule.
 Cut down on socializing and, if possible, cut back on non-related work hours.